Josh-Aj2/BrainRot-Uni/proposal.md

 If time permits, the following stretch features will be implemented in order of priority:

-- Users will be able to...
-- Users will be able to...
-- Users will be able to...
+- Users will be able to save and view favorite games using local storage.

-**Example:**

-- Users will be able to save and view favorited artworks using local storage
+- Users will be able to filter games by genre and platform.
-- Users will be able to change the color scheme of the website from light mode to dark mode
+- Users will be able to view detailed game reviews and ratings.

 ## 📆 Timeline for reaching MVP in 1 week